hardisj/erinsaudiocorner/content/english/driveunits/Audio_Development_SW800.md

 <br>

 **Frequency Response:**
 * Since this is designed as a woofer and not a midrange/woofer, the average sensitivity is calculated from 40Hz to 300Hz rather than my usual 300Hz - 1kHz.
-From 40-300Hz the average sensitivity is 85.9dB at 2.83v/1 meter.
+From 40-300Hz the average sensitivity is 85.9dB at 2.83v/1 meter at 6.4 Ohms nominal.
+Wiring this in parallel to a 1.6 Ohm load would result in about 3dB gain.
 * On-axis response linearity is not reasonably within ±1.5dB thanks to the very high non-linear inductance.
 * On-axis response linearity is ±3.0dB from 43Hz to 300Hz.
 * There is a 5dB drop in output from 100Hz to 300Hz.